pahud/ecs-bjs-amazonlinux/README.md

 1. create a CodeBuild project to periodically pull and push official amazonlinux image from Docker Hub to BJS ECR
 2. CloudWatch Events to trigger the automation
+3. create a CloudFormation stack for BJS to provision a basic ECS environment